Stirring it up:

 - Bake for 12 – 15 minutes until golden brown.

 - Remove the tins from the cookie sheet and place on a rack to cool.

 When cool, turn the tin over and tap the bottom gently and the Sandbakkel will pop out.

 Turn them over and dust them with confectioner’s sugar or fill them with fruit, custard or perhaps Nutella for an extra special Sandbakkel sugar cookie treat.
 Here is another photo of Sandbakkels along with some Rosettes.

 *How do I season new Sandbakkel tins?

 Thanks to Gail who called me to ask this question and caused me do some research.
 My tins are well used so I hadn’t thought about first time use.
 So here’s the recommended method of seasoning Sandbakkel tins.
 Lightly wipe the inside of the tin with shortening.
 Be sure to get into each of the crevices.
 Place the tins on a cookie sheet or jelly roll pan and place them into a 350°F (175°C) oven for 30 minutes.
 Let the tins cool completely then wipe out any excess oil.

 Dishing it out:

 Relaxing with coffee or tea and a cookie is just what is needed to unwind after a day of exploring the Mad River Valley.
 Often before guest go out they will ask what kind of cookies are on the menu today.
-It seems that every time I look at the cookie plate in our dining room there is one lonely cookie.
+Who knows, maybe it will be Sandbakkel Cookies when you visit.
+It seems that every time I look at the cookie basket in our dining room there is one lonely cookie.
 It seems no one wants to take the last one!
 Go ahead, take the last one.
-I will have more cookies tucked away waiting to fill that empty plate.
+I have more cookies tucked away waiting to fill that empty plate.